buzzn/core/docs/application_architecture.md

 #### 1. Completeness schemas

 In some parts of the application we want to show users that an object graph is not yet complete.
 The completeness schema validates that.
-For example, while a a customer can be saved without a bank account, it needs to be filled in before the billing can be started.
+For example, while a customer can be saved without a bank account, the bank account is required before the billing can be started.

 #### 2. Transaction schemas

-Transaction schemas belong to a request ("create a register", for example) and validate that the data coming in from the client is valid before it is passed to the transaction.
+Transaction schemas validate the client request data before it is passed to the transaction.
+Depending on the kind request and transaction ("context"), data for the same model may have to be validated differently.

 #### 3. Invariants schemas

 These are model-layer validations that always must be true, regardless of context.
 A user record must always have a first and last name, a register must always have a meter, and so on.

-We define these invariant validation separately and generate database constraints from them.
+We define these invariant validations in separate schemas and generate database constraints for the model from them.

-Note on the ActiveRecord validations: the standard validation DSL (`validates :iban, presence: true`, etc.) as well as the methods `validate_invariants` are deprecated, we're in the process of replacing them with invariant schemas.
+Note on the ActiveRecord validations: the standard validation DSL (`validates :iban, presence: true`, etc.) as well as the methods `validate_invariants` are deprecated.
+We're in the process of replacing them with invariant schemas.

 ### How do we use ActiveRecord?